Calderdale history timeline 1850 - 1900AD

 took shape in the town and in the satellite communities to which it

-1850s) and tram (from 1898), serving as agencies of both social control
+1850s) and tram (from 1898).
+All this served as agencies of both social control

 for the expanding urban workforce.